 So, having a SOC is a critical step in ensuring an organization's cybersecurity.

-Highly functional SOCs have several operational capabilities, which include the following:
+Highly effective SOC frameworks have several operational capabilities that include the following:

 Alert notification simply means the SOC notifies enterprise cybersecurity professionals when there's an incident or vulnerability.
 At that point, the cybersecurity incident response policy should go into effect.
 If the SOC is internally operated, the SOC team should participate in incident response management.
 If the SOC is provided by an external company, the provider may consider its work done when it hands off notification of a vulnerability or breach.
 That's fine as long as the organization's cybersecurity professionals understand that's what they've contracted for and have an incident response policy that takes into consideration how the internal team and the SOC team will interact following the notification.